 It's important to see in this scenario that one solution is not better than the other.
 Both are needed.
 Without the individual effort of pulling people out of the water, those people will stay stuck and possibly drown.
 Without work on the underlying structural problem, people will keep falling in.
 The point is to help you choose strategies and be clear about what your expectations should be for success at pulling people out of the river or building a bridge to keep people from falling in.
 And this one among many tools to help you find your strategy.
 Gun Violence By their nature, systemic challenges resist simple solutions.
 Here are two models for addressing a complex issue.
 We are using gun violence as the example.
-Five Dimension Model INTERPERSONAL account for the largest share of gun deaths.
+Five Dimension Model INTERPERSONAL Suicide and domestic violence account for the largest share of gun deaths.
 Learn to prevent suicides and aid domestic violence victims.
-PERSONAL If you are a gun owner, you can learn and use proper gun safety, such as trigger taking safety courses.
-CULTURAL Promote efforts that devalorize portrayals of violence (esp. gu violence) and encourage safe and responsible gun use (this includes nonviolent conflict resolution).
+PERSONAL If you are a gun owner, you can learn and use proper gun safety, such as trigger locks, safes, and taking safety courses.
+CULTURAL Promote efforts that devalorize portrayals of violence (esp. gun violence) and encourage safe and responsible gun use (this includes nonviolent conflict resolution).
 SYSTEMIC Work to reduce structural factors that correlate with gun violence, such as high economic inequality and low socioeconomic mobility.
 POLICY Support research- and data-driven policy solutions to gun violence, such as broadened criteria for firearm denial.
-ENVIRONMENT
+ENVIRONMENT These are population-focused efforts that change social, physical, and economic environments.